yuzu-eva/libman/README.md

 ## Overview

-My Anime Library is a cli-tool written in C to manage an anime and manga list.
+My Anime Library is a CLI-Tool to manage an anime and manga list.
 I used to track which anime I have watched and what episode I'm on by writing in a text file, which got annoying after a while.
 This is why I created this tool to keep anime and manga organized in a sqlite3 database.

-Is it a complete overkill to write this in C?
-Yes
-But why not?
-I wanted some practice with C, so if you see any glaring errors or unsafe code feel free to point it out and roast me.

 ## Quickstart